seL4/l4v/spec/sep-abstract/README.md

 ============================

-This specification is a cut-down version of the seL4 abstract specification that removes all system calls apart from asynchronous endpoint notification.
+This specification is a cut-down version of the seL4 abstract specification that removes all system calls apart from notifications.
 The resulting kernel is a classic static separation kernel without any dynamism.

 A proof that seL4 is equivalent to this cut-down version if configured appropriately can be found in the `proof` directory under